-If you are considering training to teach and would like to qualify as a primary teacher specialising in maths, you could be eligible for NCTL funding to complete a maths subject knowledge enhancement (SKE) course.
+If you are considering training to teach and would like to qualify as a primary teacher specialising in maths, you could be eligible for DfE funding to complete a maths subject knowledge enhancement (SKE) course.
+The DfE funds the complete cost of the subject knowledge enhancement course with us and provided you have a degree of 2:2 or above (or predicted if you are currently finishing off your degree), you would usually qualify for a training bursary of £175 per week.

-Completing a SKE course in maths is a great way of consolidating your maths knowledge whilst learning what is required in the new 2016-17 maths curriculum for KS1 and 2, gaining a great head start.
+Completing an SKE course in primary maths is a great way of consolidating your maths knowledge whilst learning what is required to deliver in the classroom, as our course is centred on the maths curriculum for KS1 and 2 (and transition units that move up into KS3)

 Number and Place Value